BEST LAKES IN THE DOLOMITES TO VISIT

 There are different opinions about whether this or Lago di Braies is the most beautiful lake in South Tyrol, but I am #TeamLakeCarezzo.
 It is a tough choice, but in the end, this one wins as it is more unique.

-The Dolomites and the fir trees’ backdrop is probably the best possible background you could ask for.
+The mountains and the fir trees’ backdrop is probably the best possible background you could ask for.

-Nature is at its best here, and while the lake is small and walking around it only takes 10-15 minutes, it is a great place to see in the Dolomites.
+Nature is at its best here, though the lake is small and walking around it only takes 10-15 minutes.

 Read more on Lago di Carezza